-It generally comes down to common sense, if you can see that the rack wobbles or doesn’t feature an anti-rattle device there’s a good chance the shaking could make the bikes scratch your vehicle, each other or even detach from the rack while traveling.
+It generally comes down to common sense, if you can see that the rack wobbles or doesn’t feature an anti-rattle device there’s a good chance the shaking could make the bikes scratch your vehicle, each other, or even detach from the rack while traveling.
 In this case, there is either a problem with the rack, a poor installation, or you’ve simply bought a rack that is not suitable for your vehicle.
 It’s imperative you purchase a rack that fits well and doesn’t shake.
-All in all, if you already have a rack that shakes, you can do your best to maintain it but stopping every 100 miles or so to retighten and secure it.
+All in all, if you already have a rack that shakes, you can do your best to maintain it but stop every 100 miles or so to retighten and secure it.

 Is it Possible to Tow From an RV Bumper Rack?

 That depends on if you have a bumper-mounted hitch, and if that hitch does not interfere with the operation of the bumper bike rack.
 It is advised only to attach a trailer in the way that your trailer is meant to be attached, which will be clearly outlined in its manual.
 If you’ve lost the manual simply google the trailer’s product code for the online version.